-Every month we will share the story of a survivor whether it someone who is a survivor of human trafficking domestic violence, homelessness, etc. The purpose is to share that there is hope after trauma in our lives!
+Every month we will share the story of a survivor of human trafficking.
+The purpose is to share that there is hope after trauma in our lives!

 Jennifer Kempton - Founder/Director Survivors Ink